-Previously, she oversaw the Consortium’s The Forum, which brings together teams of educators from districts working to create cultures of excellence in their schools while developing their own leadership capabilities.
-As part of The Forum’s focus on personalization, Mary Kay led the Consortium’s MAPS (My Action Plan for Success) initiative, which was designed to help schools give all students a process and the adult support they need to develop viable plans for post-secondary education and careers.
+Previously, she oversaw the Forum for Collaborative Leadership and Innovation, which the Consortium offered earlier in the decade to bring together teams of educators from districts working to create cultures of excellence in their schools while developing their own leadership capabilities.
+As part of the Forum’s focus on personalization, Mary Kay led the Consortium’s MAPS (My Action Plan for Success) initiative, which was designed to help schools give all students a process and the adult support they need to develop viable plans for post-secondary education and careers.

 Prior to joining the Consortium as Director of Initiatives in 2007, she was co-director of the APEX Consortium, which was based at Duquesne University and provided professional development for K-12 educators.
 For 12 years before founding APEX, Mary Kay worked with the Council for Basic Education in Washington, D.C., directing the national program of Fellowships for Independent Study in the Humanities.

 Jackie Foor is the Consortium’s Director of Organizational Advancement, responsible for planning and overseeing fundraising and for helping develop overall strategy and programming.
 She has extensive experience working both in schools and nonprofits, especially in the area of workforce development for youth and adults.

 One of her earliest posts, teaching job-seeking skills to adults who’d lost jobs amid the region’s industrial decline, made her want to help kids get those same skills and others while they were still in school, so that they’d be able to adapt throughout their lives to economic and job market changes.